yuanqing/sketch-plugin-helper/README.md

  }
 ```

-Then, build our plugin, and install it in Sketch as a symbolic link:
+Then, build our plugin, and install the plugin in Sketch as a symbolic link:

 ```
 $ npm run build && npm run symlink